-- 1. Faculty under review provide an electronic Digital Measures portfolio related to their teaching, scholarship, and service activities extracted from their date of hire to date of review.
+- A. Retention - Faculty under review provide an electronic Digital Measures portfolio related to their teaching, scholarship, and service activities extracted from their date of hire to date of review.
 Hyperlinked syllabi are required, and the candidate must provide additional evidence.
 Faculty under review will also provide a narrative statement as part of the Digital Measures portfolio.
 A narrative statement describes the candidate's accomplishments in teaching, scholarship and service and should be presented in the context of the candidate's goals and teaching standards.
 Additional materials may be required for departmental review and will be indicated in these bylaws.
 (See pages 14-15 for a definition of teaching, scholarship and service.) - 2.
 Departments will provide the following materials to the Dean - a.
 Department letter of recommendation with vote - b.
 Teaching assignment information (TAI) datasheet that summarizes the courses taught, workload date, grade distribution and LENS summary report. - c.
-Merit evaluation data (if available)

-- 3. The initial review of probationary faculty shall be conducted by the tenured faculty of the department in the manner outlined below. - 4.
-Starting with tenured-track faculty hired effective Fall 2008, all first-year tenure-track faculty will be formally reviewed in the spring of their first year.
+Merit evaluation data (if available) - 3.
+The initial review of probationary faculty shall be conducted by the tenured faculty of the department in the manner outlined below. - 4.
+Starting with tenured-track faculty hired effective Fall 2008, all first-year tenuretrack faculty will be formally reviewed in the spring of their first year.
 A departmental letter will be filed with the Dean and Human Resources.
-Formal reviews resulting in contract decisions will minimally occur for tenure-track faculty in their 2nd, 4th and 6th years.
+Formal reviews resulting in contract decisions will minimally occur for tenure-track faculty in their 2nd, 4th and 6th years. - 5.
+Procedure - a.

-5. Procedure

-a.
 Committee Membership

 Personnel Committee shall consist of all tenured members of the Department of Theatre and Dance.
-In cases where a committee consists of fewer than three faculty members, the Department Chair shall work with the Dean to establish an appropriate committee using these guidelines.
+In cases where a committee consists of fewer than three faculty members, the Department Chair shall coordinate with the Dean about additional members of the committee.
+If the Department Chair or Personnel Committee feel it is useful, particularly when the committee would have no more than one eligible department member, the Chair can also reach out to emeriti faculty of the department to see if they are willing and available to serve as a nonvoting consultant on the committee to provide context.

 Early each fall semester, the Department Chair convenes the Personnel Committee and may serve as the committee chair or one may be elected by the committee by a simple majority of the committee members.
 Each probationary faculty member will request a classroom evaluator/observer.